 - If you have two subjects and verbs with no punctuation, you have a run on and need to add a conjunction and comma or conjunctive adverb (semicolon and comma).

 - If you have two sentences joined by a comma, you have a comma splice.
 A comma is not strong enough to join two sentences.
 You can add a period (and capitalize a letter), or you can add a coordinating conjunction and a comma.

 - A fragment won’t make sense.
 It might be part of a thought, like a phrase.
 It might be a dependent clause.
 It must make sense standing alone.
 What are the rest of your ideas?
 Supply your reader with more ideas.

 Don’t simply hand students a worksheet, but reference the material and apply it to their writing.
-I also know that correcting the work for students is tempting, and I have done that.
+Writing complete sentences worksheets can help students, but only if the teacher I also know that correcting the work for students is tempting, and I have done that.
 The application of grammar to writing only works if students do the work.
 If you take a red pen, add a subject and verb to every fragment, and correct comma use, students will not remember how to correct incomplete sentences.
 They should work through the process.